Apex and Bionic: Career

 Growing up in Benin and its environs has been cited as one of their biggest influence since they started singing because it has prevented them from joining bad gangs in the society and most importantly it carved a different niche in the music industry.

 In 2015, they released another single called Oshere.
 The following year 2016, saw the twins release their first album titled Nothing to Something, a ten track album.
 AB collaborated with Uhuru and Dj Maphorisa to make the song Get Down, one of the tracks listed on the album.

 In May 2019, Apex and Bionic released a music video for their song Hold Up.
 In June 2019, AB and Tuface released a song For Your Matter which was dropped on the Apple iTunes music platform.

+On 16 January 2020 Apex and Bionic caused a heavy stir across their social media platform where they posted nudes of different girls.

 In November 2020, they announced and released a fresh album and movie titled " Nobody Holy" .This Body of work Features 2face, Davido, OritseFemi Seyi Shay, and SlimCase.
-As cited by The nation, The album and movie expose the social ills and how difficult it is for an average young African to be upright considering the everyday struggles.
+As cited by The nation, the album and movie expose the social ills and how difficult it is for an average young African to be upright considering the everyday struggles.
+On 16 November, they claimed slimcase a Nigerian Musician stole their song “Passmark” while trying to record a single in the same studio they were using.
+This claim really got the attention of a popular TV station in the country “Hip TV” where they explained every single details of the claim.
+When this got viral, comedian Ayo Makun reached out to both parties to make amend which worked out with his influence.